 A Supplemental Claim appeal may be chosen if you have new, relevant evidence that wasn’t part of the initial claim file.
 Sometimes this is a result of mere oversight on your part in submitting necessary records, clerical errors, or sometimes a C&P exam report that overlooked key information.
-Sometimes in more complicated matters, such as MST (military sexual trauma) cases, you may not have known what information you had that would be helpful and necessary to establish the existence of MST or its connection to your service.
+Sometimes in more complicated matters such as military sexual trauma (MST) cases, you may not have known what information you had that would be helpful and necessary to establish the existence of MST or its connection to your service.

 Assistance from a law firm experienced in handling VA disability claim appeals is highly recommended because they will be able to help you sort out what appeal pathway makes the most sense in your particular situation.

-- Decision Review Request.
-Within one year of the date of the Notice of Decision, you, hopefully with assistance of a lawyer, will file the appropriate notice with the VA requesting one of the three types of appeals discussed above.
+Within one year of the date of the Notice of Decision, hopefully with the assistance of a lawyer, you will file the appropriate notice with the VA requesting one of the three types of appeals discussed above.

-- Decision.
-After reviewing your appeal documents, obtaining any additional evidence, if requested, and having a hearing, if requested, the VA will issue a new decision on the issues appealed.
+After reviewing your appeal documents, obtaining any additional evidence if requested, and having a hearing if requested, the VA will issue a new decision on the issues appealed.

-The time from filing Decision Review Request (i.e. appeal) until a decision differs depending on the type of appeal you have requested and current workloads of the VA.
+The time from filing a Decision Review Request (i.e. appeal) until a decision differs depends on the type of appeal you have requested and the current workloads of the VA.
 A Higher-Level Review and Supplemental Claim usually take less time than a Board Review.

-If the appeal results in an increase of disability rating or change of the timeframe for eligibility to benefits, increased payments will be specified and you should get your first increased payments and any back payments as soon as the VA processed their decision.
-If your attorney has filed a direct pay fee agreement with the VA, the VA will withhold their fees from the veterans back pay and pay the attorney directly.
+If the appeal results in an increase in disability rating or change of the timeframe for eligibility for benefits, increased payments will be specified and you should get your first increased payments and any back payments as soon as the VA processed their decision.
+If your attorney has filed a direct-pay fee agreement with the VA, the VA will withhold their fees from the veteran’s back pay and pay the attorney directly.

-- Possible additional review.
 If you are unhappy with the outcome of the new Rating Decision or Board Decision, you can continue to request Decision Reviews.
-Remember for Supplemental Claims you have to have new and relevant evidence to request a Decision Review.
+Remember for Supplemental Claims, you have to have new and relevant evidence to request a Decision Review.
 Additionally, you can not ask for a Higher Level Review on a decision based on a Higher Level Review.
-It can get cumbersome and complex but your representative can help you decide whether a Decision Review is worth pursuing and which option to choose.
+It can get cumbersome and complex, but your representative can help you decide whether a Decision Review is worth pursuing and which option to choose.

 Why Is It So Difficult To Have a Claim Approved Initially?